SoulRaven80/wdosg/README.md

 # wDOSg

-A Simple web server to manage and run DOS based games on browser.
+A Simple web server to manage and run DOS based games on your browser.

 ## Overview